lukestanley/ordinary-portal/README.md

 python server.py

-Probably should run that on a publicly accessible VPS.
+I'm running that on a publicly accessible VPS until it is abused.

 Then clients would connect to it.
 Currently config.py has the websocket message broker's server and port specified.